chit-uob/uob-sn-2023-peq1/README.md

 - Use prepared statement, so that the SQL query is precompiled, and the user's input is treated as a parameter, and not part of the query.
 - Sanitize the user's input, so that the user can't inject malicious code into the website.
 - Use POST request instead of GET request, so that the parameters are sent in the body of the request, and not in the URL.

+# Plug
+If you find this helpful, please consider following my blog on [Chit's Programming Blog](https://blog.cpbprojects.me), where I post about my programming projects, and other things I find interesting.

+You can also give this repository a star ⭐, so that more people can find it.